Deadline for stage 1 applications: 1pm on Tuesday 11 October 2022

 - Emergent PRU - £2-3m over an initial three-year contract with scope to extend for further years following a review (listed in bold in the table below).

 NIHR is keen to boost capacity in policy research and welcomes applicants who have not worked with the NIHR or the PRP before as well as those who have experience of working with us.
-To support new applicants to the NIHR PRP a webinar was held on 10 June which is available to watch again on via the Future Funding Post on the NIHR website.
+To support new applicants to the NIHR PRP a webinar was held on 10 June.
 We also plan to offer Q&A sessions to support applicants ahead of their Stage 1 application submission.
 These will be advertised on the NIHR website in due course, together with a set of FAQs, which will be regularly updated.

 For the period January 2024 to December 2028, we invite applications to deliver a programme of high-quality research in the following areas: